 Early youth intervention services apply to a child who is seven years of age or older and under 17 years of age.
 Early youth intervention services are for children and their families who are in atrisk situations.
 The municipal court may refer a child to these services if the Department of Health and Human Resources has contracted with the county to provide the services.
 Sec.
 264.302, F.C.
+This includes referrals under Article 45.057/45A.457 and referrals of children and parents as part of an intermediate diversion under Article 45.309 or a diversion by a justice or judge under Article 45.310.
 The services may include:

 - crisis family intervention;

 - emergency short-term residential care for a child 10 years of age or older;

 - family counseling;

 - parenting skills training;

 - youth coping skills training;

 - advocacy training; and

 - mentoring.